 Due to different cancers being so unique, although there are studies being carried out in other tumours, even other brain tumours, research needs to be carried out into the effect of CBD on specific tumour types.
 At present there have been no studies carried out into the effect of CBD on Ependymoma

-After William’s tumour reduction, a team at one of the leading research centres into William’s type of tumour, the Children’s Brain Tumour Research Centre, agreed to write a research proposal into Cannabidiol and it’s effect on Ependymoma
+After William’s tumour reduction, a team at one of the world leading research centres into William’s type of tumour, the Children’s Brain Tumour Research Centre, agreed to write a research proposal into Cannabidiol and it’s effect on Ependymoma – the film below features medical professionals from the Research Centre and gives an excellent summary of the current status of Cannabis and Cancer:

 After a period of campaigning, individual donations and two significant contributions from Astro Brain Tumour Fund and Brain Tumour Action, the £100,000 target required for the project to go ahead was reached